mlliarm/jmath/articles/01_Exploring_infinity.md

 ## Thanks
+- To [bobTerryo](https://www.youtube.com/user/bobtherriault) and [Palaiologos](https://palaiologos.rocks/) for having the time to take a look at the first version of the article.
 - To the users of [r/apljk](https://www.reddit.com/r/apljk/) that bothered to read my article and post a comment:
    - u/hjs2001 for noticing that `-1` should be replaced by `_1` to match the correct J notation of minus one.
    - u/Godspiral for giving the above suggestion on how to get `_.` as a result.